Jorge Soler Player Props: Marlins vs. Diamondbacks

 Jorge Soler At The Plate

-- Soler is hitting .217 with five doubles, four home runs and three walks.
+- Soler is hitting .208 with five doubles, four home runs and four walks.

-- He ranks 146th in batting average, 154th in on base percentage, and 24th in slugging among the qualifying batters in MLB play.
+- Among the qualified batters in MLB, he ranks 161st in batting average, 156th in on-base percentage, and 34th in slugging.

-- Soler has picked up a hit in 58.3% of his 12 games this season, with multiple hits in 25.0% of them.
+- Soler has picked up a hit in 53.8% of his 13 games this season, with multiple hits in 23.1% of those games.

-- He has gone deep in three games this year (25.0%), leaving the park in 8% of his trips to the dish.
+- He has homered in 23.1% of his games this year, and 7.5% of his chances at the plate.

-- Soler has driven in a run in five games this year (41.7%), including one multiple-RBI game.
+- In five games this year, Soler has picked up an RBI, with more than one RBI once.

-- He has scored at least one run five times this season (41.7%), including one multi-run game.
+- In five of 13 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.